 London Bridge can be viewed from a few angles thanks to two viewing platforms each with a range of perspectives.
 For this reason, it makes a popular spot for visitors and photographers throughout the day.
-If you’re doing the Great Ocean Road over a day or so, you might like to try viewing London Bridge in the morning or early evening for a more private experience and awesome shot of the sunrise and sunset.
+If you’re doing the Great Ocean Road over a day or so, you might like to try viewing London Bridge in the morning or early evening for a more private experience and an awesome shot of the sunrise and sunset.

 Walk the Princetown Wetlands

 The winding Princetown Wetlands Boardwalk connects township with nature and provides an up-close opportunity to take in the local flora and fauna of the undisturbed area.
-It is great for birdwatching and kangaroo-spotting, and is sure to delight visitors both young and old.
+It is great for birdwatching and kangaroo-spotting and is sure to delight visitors both young and old.
 Best of all – it’s free, making it one of the best affordable activities near the 12 Apostles on the Great Ocean Road.

 Eat with a local

 Some popular hotspots include Waves Café & Restaurant and Forage on the Foreshore, both of which do excellent seafood.
-Another foodie favourite The Fat Cow Food Co is located a short drive inland at Timboon, while you can also make yourself a DIY cheese platter picnic from the delicious offerings at the Timboon Cheesery.
+Another foodie favorite The Fat Cow Food Co is located a short drive inland at Timboon, while you can also make yourself a DIY cheese platter picnic from the delicious offerings at the Timboon Cheesery.

-Sounds like a pretty good way to end your amazing trip to the 12 Apostles on the Great Ocean Road, right?
+It sounds like a pretty good way to end your amazing trip to the 12 Apostles on the Great Ocean Road, right?

 Tips for Visiting the 12 Apostles